RobbieRotten/obsidian/content/UTS Law Notes/Public International Law Notes.md

     - Nature of the action / crime is the important factor which triggers the jurisdiction.
     - Aimed at jus cogens type offences such as piracy, slavery, genocide, torture, war crimes and crimes against humanity
     - Attorney-General of the Government of Israel v Adolf Eichmann  (1961) 36 I.L.R.5.
 District Court of Jerusalem
-      - Nazi Officer responsible for Germany’s ‘Final Solution’- programme of Genocide.
+      - Nazi Officer responsible for Germany's 'Final Solution'- programme of Genocide.
       - Escaped to Argentina after WWII.
       - In 1960 was discovered and kidnapped by Mossad and taken to Israel where he was placed on trial.
       - Hanged in May 1962.